The Hunger Games came out midnight on March 23, 2012. It consisted of love, death, bonds, friendship, and much more.

 When the Emperor Was Divine by Julie Otsuka -- Rant/Review

+No. One does not start a book off by killing their fucking dog.
 I knew this book would be depressing just by the cover and the blurb.
 Only reason I even tried to read it was because it was for my english class.
 Now there's no way I'm going to read it.
-I'd rather take the zero than finish this piece of shit.
+I'd rather take the zero than finish this piece of shi...

 Writer's Block Cure: Force Writing